ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Detached EAT Bundles {#DEB}

-A detached EAT bundle is a structure to convey a fully-formed and signed token plus detached claims set that relate to that token.
+A detached EAT bundle is a structure that conveys a fully-formed and signed EAT along with related detached claims.
 It is a top-level EAT message like a CWT or JWT.
 It can be occur any place that CWT or JWT messages occur.
-It may also be sent as a submodule.
+It may also be included in a submodule claim.

 A detached EAT bundle has two main parts.

-The first part is a full top-level token.
-This top-level token must have at least one submodule that is a detached digest.
+The first part is a full top-level token that includes at least one submodule that is a detached digest.
-This top-level token may be either CBOR or JSON-encoded.
-It may be a CWT, or JWT but not a detached EAT bundle.
+This top-level token may be either a CWT or JWT but not a detached EAT bundle.
-It may also be some future-defined token type.
 The same mechanism for distinguishing the type for nested token submodules is used here.

 The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.